gsidh761/vpn-ssh-mac/README.md

 ```

 **Todo:**
-1. Better detection system to check if the VPN has been disconnected or not
+1. Better detection system to check if the VPN has been connected or disconnected